- Learning at Yale

 Yale College welcomes a small number of transfer students each year.
 Transfer students enter either the sophomore or junior year, and must enroll at Yale for a minimum of two years (four terms) to qualify for a bachelor’s degree.
 Students may transfer from fully accredited two- or four-year institutions.

 As competitive as the admissions process is for freshmen, the transfer process is even more so.
 Yale receives more than 1,000 transfer applications each year, and we have spaces for only 20 to 30 students.
 While GPA is not the only factor that the admissions committee takes into consideration, it may be helpful to note that the average college GPA of admitted transfer candidates is 3.8.
+Please note that the SAT or the ACT Plus Writing is required of all transfer applicants (there are some exceptions to this policy).
 Given the competitive nature of the transfer admissions process, candidates should have compelling reasons for attending Yale and should think carefully about whether Yale is the right fit for them before making the effort to complete an application.

 The Admissions Committee meets once a year in the spring to consider all transfer candidates for the coming academic year.
 The transfer application deadline is March 1.
 Candidates will be notified of their admissions decisions by mid-May.